peterbourgon/ff/README.md

 variables, and/or config files.

 Building a command-line application in the style of `kubectl` or `docker`?
-[ff.Command](#ff-command) is a declarative approach that's simpler to write, and easier to maintain, than many common alternatives.
+[ff.Command](#ff-command) offers a declarative approach that may be simpler to write, and easier to maintain, than many common alternatives.

 ## Usage

 ### Parse a flag.FlagSet

-Parse a flag.FlagSet from commandline args, env vars, and/or a config file, by using [ff.Parse][ffparse] instead of flag.FlagSet.Parse, and passing relevant [options][option] to control parse behavior.
+Parse a flag.FlagSet from commandline args, env vars, and/or a config file, by using [ff.Parse][ffparse] instead of flag.FlagSet.Parse.
+Use [options][option] to control parse behavior.

 [ffparse]: https://pkg.go.dev/github.com/peterbourgon/ff/v4#Parse